gijsvdbeuken/Portfolio-S3/Explanation-learning-outcomes.md

   <tr>
     <td align="left">Cultural Differences and Ethics</a></td>
     <td align="left">You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.</a></td>
-    <td align="left">Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.
+    <td align="left">Recognize: Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.<br><br>

-Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;
+Take into account: Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;<br><br>

 Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.